mazelife/logparser_blog_post/doc/index.rst

 #.
 Do you have branches in your parsing process where the next step is dependent on a previous one?
 In cases where you need to do incremental parsing because the language you're parsing is not context-free, you'll have to resort to the monadic approach; that's really the whole point of the Monad abstraction: the serial nature in which it executes and sequences computations is one of the things that differentiates it from an applicative functor.
 #.
 How important is performance?
 Sequencing parsers applicatively allows the compiler to perform static analysis on a parser without running it.
 This knowledge can be used to avoid things like backtracking that may slow your parser down.
 This is not possible when sequencing parsers monadically because the grammar of each parser depends on the previous one.

+We've covered some of the theory behind parsers and parser combinators and built simplified log parser using attoparsec.
+In the second part of this series, we'll discuss:

+* parsing more complex data,
+* performance considerations,
+* packaging everything as a proper haskell project,
+* and building an executable ``logparser`` command that we can deploy.

+.. rubric:: Footnotes

+.. [#f1] You may have noticed that we are reading in log data as a ``Bytestring`` rather than a standard Haskell string.
+The reasons for this will be discussed in in the second part of this series.